dpcunningham/ncc-1701-enterprise-specs/README.md

 2. An associated [**timeline project board**](https://github.com/dpcunningham/ncc-1701-enterprise-specs/projects): batches the features into staged releases;
 3. A partnered "downstream" [**code repository**](https://github.com/dpcunningham/ncc-1701-enterprise-code): periodically accepts batches of features (as issues & epics) based on the timeline project board.
 Also contains bug issues discovered during testing and in production;
 4. ...with its own associated [**build project board**](https://github.com/dpcunningham/ncc-1701-enterprise-code/projects): assigns specific issues to available crew.
-5. Each repository has an [associated wiki](https://github.com/dpcunningham/ncc-1701-enterprise-specs/wiki) (bulletin board) which can be used to orgnaize a project knowledge base.
+5. Each repository has an [associated wiki](https://github.com/dpcunningham/ncc-1701-enterprise-specs/wiki) (bulletin board) which can be used to organize a project knowledge base.

 ...created in this order (GitHub-specific workflow):